parulsaini42/Social-Influence-Maximisation/README.md

 • If w has multiple newly activated neighbors, their attempts are sequenced in an arbitrary order.

 ## Tools and Technology used:
-Deep Learning
+Deep Learning<br/>
-Python 3.6
+Python 3.6<br/>
-Scikit-learn,Numpy,Pandas
+Scikit-learn,Numpy,Pandas<br/>
-PyTorch , Keras :We have used PyTorch for building our feed neural network model and TensorFlow for building sequence to sequence model.
+PyTorch , Keras :We have used PyTorch for building our feed neural network model and TensorFlow for building sequence to sequence model.<br/>
-NetworkX: NetworkX library has been used to generate synthetic graphs for analysis.
+NetworkX: NetworkX library has been used to generate synthetic graphs for analysis.<br/>

 ## Dataset:
 #### Synthetic: